 The sheer complexity of the situation that victims, survivors and their families can experience, and the multiple agencies with whom they must engage, is a strong reason for considering the introduction of an Independent Public Advocate.
 This person would act as a single port of call for the provision of support to those affected.

 The role, responsibilities and remit should be distinct from the Victims’ Commissioner and the availability of resources must be examined.
-Consideration should also be given to the introduction of trauma-informed training to those responding to victims, survivors and families of those suffering significant harm.
+Those responding to victims, survivors and families of those suffering significant harm should be given trauma-informed training.

-When reviewing systems of remedy and considering both process and outcome of any new system, due consideration should be given to principles of restorative and procedural justice in responses to victims, survivors and their families.
+When reviewing systems of remedy and considering both process and outcome of any new system, principles of restorative and procedural justice in responses to victims, survivors and their families must have due consideration.

 6. Reflect on the role of the media

 Investigative journalism and an independent and sustainable media system are essential in holding to account those in power and acting as the fourth power in a democracy.
-This needs to be protected.
+Protecting this is essential.
 However, the role of the media in cases of non-recent harm is complex and includes below-standard reporting and the abuse of media power, causing harm to individuals in already vulnerable positions.
 Calls for changes to media practice need to reflect current standards and systems of media regulation and accountability.

 The decline of local media is a threat to public accountability of local systems of power, including policing and local government.
-Supporting local news media is an important aspect of local democracy and thought should be given to how a healthy local news media could be maintained.
+Supporting local news media is an important aspect of local democracy.
+Thought should be given to how a healthy local news media could be maintained.

-The increasing role of social media in disrupting existing relationships between state, media, the police and the public, and providing a platform for members of the public to make their voices heard, needs to be recognised.
+The increasing role of social media in disrupting existing relationships between state, media, the police and the public, and providing a platform for members of the public to make their voices heard, needs recognition.

 7. Develop learning organisations